matthewviray/power-outages-project/README.md

 - `OUTAGE.DURATION` and `CUSTOMERS.AFFECTED` had values of 0 which doesen't make sense because if there was outage we would have a value greater than 0 for both of these features.
 So I replaced these values that had 0's with `np.nan`

-- 9 rows of our data set had 9 or greater columns filled with np.nan.
-Most key features were missing that described or either would be useful for analysis so I decided to remove them.
-Here is what the rows looked like:
+- 9 rows of our data set had many columns filled with np.nan.
+Most key features were missing that described or either would be useful for analysis so I decided to remove them as they contain barley any info.

-- There was one row where in the column `NERC.REGION` it had 2 regions instead of 1 so we got rid of that singular row so we only had one singular region for each row in that category.
+- There was one row where in the column `NERC.REGION`  had 2 regions instead of 1 so we got rid of that singular row so we only had one singular region for each row in that category.

 ### Transformations